SignPath/website/docs/documentation/crypto-providers.md

 ##### Listing of the available PKCS #11 objects

-The following command lists available objects, which corresponds to the list of signing policies where the user referenced by the API token is assigned as _Submitter_.
+The following command lists available objects, which corresponds to the list of signing policies for which the authenticated user has _Submitter_ permissions.

 ~~~ powershell
 pkcs11-tool --module $LibSignPathCryptokiPath --pin CONFIG --list-objects